-A handicapped-only parking area is available at the northern terminus of North Windsor Boulevard in association with the Marine Terrace and Bluff Trails.
+A handicapped-only parking area is available at the northern terminus of North Windsor Boulevard in association with the Marine Terrace and Bluff Trails, within the FRP.
 This lot consists of compacted soil and surface material.

 (e) Local County Parks